 Note: We set the storm framework to use PHP 7.x [the latest possible].
 We also use PPK keys for the SFTP storm connection.
 This is important for security reasons.
 You can test your storm to Linux server first with WinSCP or Putty.

 Step 4.
-Because phpStorm uses ubuntu user to connect, we preserve the security model, but need to do two more items for proper phpStorm SFTP deployments.
+Because phpStorm uses the ubuntu user to connect, we preserve the security model, but need to do two more items for proper phpStorm SFTP deployments.

 - Set document root to 775 www-data user/group